Agos: Founding years, 1996 to 2007

 The establishments of Agos allowed for a cultural impact by engaging in politics, politicing the Armenian diaspora and creating bridges between ethnic Turks and Armenians.
-In a series of articles on the tenth anniversary in 2006, Dink reflects: "We have not only introduced the Armenian community's problems to the Turkish society, but we also presented the Turkish society's problems to the Armenian community. ...
+In a series of articles on the tenth anniversary in 2006, Hrant Dink reflects: "We have not only introduced the Armenian community's problems to the Turkish society, but we also presented the Turkish society's problems to the Armenian community. ...
 Agos became a reference point for international press, international political circles, and intellectuals."
 In the founding years, one of Agos main concerns was the ever decreasing population of the Armenian community and the weakening of civil institutions in Turkey.
 Furthermore Agos paid significant attention to the effect of globalization and gave space to ideas about cultural identity and nation-state building.
 Many authors, including Hrant Dink, criticised the Armenians in Turkey for being a closed community; They suggested that the community should embrace the idea of living together with the rest of the population.

 Agos, as a newspaper, created several controversies regarding the existence and meaning of an Armenian identity.
 In 2003, the newspaper changed its policy regarding the understanding of Armenian identity.
 At this time, Dink wrote on this issue in a serial called 'On the Armenian identity'.
 In this serial, Dink discussed: